Hand puppets and children's books used in RANA workshops displayed in Palma

 Program, dates and how you can get involved

-For its 20th birthday RANA opens its doors in Palma: on Wednesday, November 19 and Thursday, November 20, the foundation invites people to the Chamber of Commerce building at Calle Estudi General 7.
+For its 20th birthday RANA opens its doors in Palma: on Wednesday, November 19 and Thursday, November 20, the foundation invites people to the Chamber of Commerce of Mallorca building at Calle Estudi General 7.
 The first evening (start around 6 pm) offers a film and a subsequent discussion with participants from theatre and the foundation; on Thursday the talks begin at 9 am.
 Ana Maria Durán will also present a new children's book that was created together with colleagues.
 Those who wish to attend can find the registration form on the foundation's social media channels.
 The participation fees are deliberately modest (€12 for both days; individually €5 or €10).

 More than workshops: creating public awareness